NervanaSystems/aeon/README.md

 ## Code coverage

     Code coverage in aeon depends on llvm-cov and lcov.
-    Raport will be generated in html-coverage-raport/index.html
+    Report will be generated in html-coverage-report/index.html

     Example:

     sudo apt-get install llvm lcov
     mkdir build
     cd build
-    # COVERAGE flag must be set to generate coverage raport
+    # COVERAGE flag must be set to generate coverage report
     cmake .. -DCOVERAGE=ON
-    # If you want to generate raport when unit test fails: make -i coverage
+    # If you want to generate report when unit test fails: make -i coverage
     make coverage

 ### To install aeon: